 The ACCRINT function was introduced in MS Excel 2007 and hence is not available in earlier versions.

 The ACCRINT function uses the following arguments:

-- Issue (required argument) – It is the security’s issue date.
+Issue (required argument) – This is the security’s issue date.

-- First_interest (required argument) – It is the first interest date of the security.
+First_interest (required argument) – This is the first interest date of the security.

-- Rate (required argument) – It is the security’s annual coupon rate.
+Rate (required argument) – The security’s annual coupon rate.

-- Par (required argument) – It is the security’s par value.
+Par (required argument) – The security’s par value.
 If omitted by the user, the function will take the par value as $1,000.

-- Frequency (required argument) – It is the number of coupons payments per year.
+Frequency (required argument) – This is the number of coupons payments per year.
 The function will take for annual payments, frequency = 1; for semiannual, frequency = 2; for quarterly, frequency = 4.

-- Basis (optional argument) – It is a kind of day count that is used for calculating the interest on a given security.
+Basis (optional argument) – This is the kind of day count that is used for calculating the interest on a given security.
 If we omit the argument, the basis is set to 0.
 Basis can be any of the following values: